Exploring Siena & Monteriggioni

 The really interesting thing about this museum and their collection of armor, was that we were allowed to try various pieces on, and to interact with all of the displays.
 Very cool, and something that you just do not see in an American Museum.

-I had just told the kids that medieval warriors & soldiers had to have a "fierce appearance" in order to intimidate the opposition!
-So when mom wanted to get a picture of them in this area of the museum, they struck their "fierce warrior" pose.
+I had just finished explaining to the kids that medieval warriors and soldiers often relied on a "fierce appearance" to intimidate their enemies on the battlefield.
+Their armor, weapons, and even their expressions were designed to strike fear into the opposition.
+Naturally, when Mom suggested snapping a picture of them in this part of the museum, they couldn’t resist putting on their best "fierce warrior" poses!

 Exterior area of the Castello